tresliving/CCIEcollaboLAB/README.md

 On December 24, 2024 I walked as a college graduate from Florida International University.
 I studied MIS.
 I really only enjoyed Introduction to Telecommunications.
 On October 15, 2024.
 I gained a role as a Jr. Unified Communications Systems Analyst.
 On November 11, 2024 I figured out what my long term goal was.
-On October 23, 2024, after studying the CCNA + CCNP material I felt ready to begin studying for the CCIE.
+On October 10, 2025, after studying the CCNA + CCNP material I felt ready to began studying for the CCNP/ CCIE Collab material.
 Now I am working on the configs for this, and implementing the solutions on a daily as a UC/ Voice Engineer and Consultant.
 The dream is what I am living.
 Working in the Bronx and Midtown Manhattan.
 Living in Queens.
 Loving every second of the journey.
 But the hunger I have has altered a tad.
 Now, I'm pickier in my diet.
 I see the light at the end of the tunnel, and I'm a bit obsessive.